wagtail-examples/wsk-deploy-python-anywhere/README.md

 ## Development suggestions

-Sepecific suggestions for development are Comming soon... but for the moment I'd suggest you take a look at the [Wagtail documentation](https://docs.wagtail.io/en/stable/)
+Sepecific suggestions for development are Comming soon... for now  please take a look at the [Wagtail documentation](https://docs.wagtail.io/en/stable/)